-This flavorful roasted veggie and fruit blend will most definitely be the highlight of any meal.
+This flavorful roasted vegetable and fruit blend will most definitely be the highlight of any meal.
 It’s a new staple recipe in my book and it’s sure to be a crowd pleaser.
 There’s just so much goodness packed into one sheet pan and you’ll love every bite!

 - 16 oz brussels sprouts, bottoms trimmed, halved (discard loose leaves)